 Here are a few examples of knit sweaters.
 You can see the characteristic fair isle colorwork in the beautiful patterns, as well as knit lace and cables.

-Crochet sweaters are usually a little thicker and feature details created by granny squares or other shaping to create interest.
+Crochet sweaters are usually a little thicker and feature details created by granny squares or other shaping to generate interest.

 What’s the Difference Between Knit vs. Crochet Home Decor?